Luteinizing HormoneSkip to the navigation

 - Testicles are absent or have been removed.

-- Testicles are not functioning because of surgery or damage from mumps , X-ray exposure, chemotherapy, cancer, or injury.
+- Testicles are not working as they should.
+This could be because of surgery or damage from mumps , X-ray exposure, chemotherapy, cancer, or injury.

 - Klinefelter syndrome .